(Part 1, Part 2, Part 3, Part 4)

 These new tactics of conquest – money and media manipulation – differentiate modern invasions from those of ancient times.
 With less dependence on military tactics only, it is easier nowadays for a superpower to invade a nation “peaceably” as is pointed out in both this verse 24 and verse 21: “come in peaceably and obtain the kingdom by flatteries” (11:21-KJV); “enter peaceably… disperse among them the plunder, spoil, and riches.”
 (11:24-NKJV)

-So here again we have another indication that this section of Gabriel’s message pertains not to the ancient past, but to the distant and modern day future.
+So here again this peaceable entry strategy is another indication that this section of Gabriel’s message pertains not to the ancient past, but to the distant and modern day future.
 It is much easier in the modern day to prepare the hearts of people ahead of time for conquest – through propaganda or media manipulation and through lavishing wealth on them – and so “enter peaceably” rather than engage in a big military confrontation.

 And we see it happening today: The United States has used the tactic of buying off the elite in many a poor, undeveloped nation.
 By this means the U.S. has gained unhindered access to the resources of several Third World nations.
 China, with its huge rising middle class, is extracting resources from many nations in Africa and South America.

-The “king of the North” will also want to use the financial weapon, but instead of exploiting the wealth of the “province”, he does just the opposite and disperses it… not out of any great concern for that nation or for mankind, but because he needs this “small number of people” so that he can “become strong”.
+Whether or not the Antichrist will have any real concern for that nation is doubtful, since it seems he’s just using this “small number of people” so that he can “become strong”.
 (11:23) Perhaps he’ll need to use that nation as a beachhead or staging ground from which he can make his invasion of Israel and the Middle East.

 Now these verses 21-24 have described events from the point of view of the local politics and economies of the nations the Antichrist must use as stepping stones in his climb to world power.
 But what happens on a local scale can sometimes be a microcosm of what happens on an international scale.
 In our modern world especially, there is much standardization of technology and culture because of the ease of communication through media and computer technology and through travel.

-Indeed, we see this happening already in Russian-Chinese international policies.
-The Belt and Road Initiative, for example, is a massive infrastructure project, spearheaded by China, that seeks to upgrade and integrate economies all through Asia and even into Europe.
+Indeed, Russian-Chinese international policies are already working towards this.
+As mentioned already, the Belt and Road Initiative is that massive infrastructure project, spearheaded by China, which seeks to upgrade and integrate economies all through Asia and even into Europe.
 The project is steadily becoming an alternative to the American capitalist system, and this Russian-Chinese combine seems poised to become the next world empire.

 Although such policies are much needed in the world and would appear to be very just, it is well to remember that the power-brokers promoting such plans will be doing it with the aim of getting a tighter grip on the reins of world power.

 For awhile these reforms will give their totalitarian rule a benign façade.
-Whether or not they will actually implement such a new tax or wealth re-distribution scheme we don’t know, but one thing is certain: it makes a great platform or promise which a politically astute leader (the Antichrist) can use to create a wave of euphoric hysteria and thereby gain the favor of the masses.
+How successful the new wealth re-distribution scheme will be, we don’t know, but one thing is certain: it makes a great platform or promise which a politically astute leader (the Antichrist) can use to create a wave of euphoric hysteria and thereby gain the favor of the masses.

 Whatever happens in the initial stages of the Antichrist’s popularity, and despite whatever promises he makes, or even delivers on, we can be sure the new regime will show its true colors eventually, especially when it tries to force its secular religion of materialism and man-worship on the world.
 What seemed at first like benign dictatorship will devolve into oppressive tyranny.